Close to Argentière village are two popular and excellent ski stations:

 Beginner skiers at Les Chosalets

-Les Chosalets beginners’ and nursery slope (1252m) is located just as you come into the Grands-Montets car park / access from Les Chosalets bus stop – it is a short uphill walk through the houses and up a narrow lane.
+⛷ Les Chosalets beginners’ and nursery slope (1252m) is located just as you come into the ⛷ Grands-Montets car park.
+Access is from Les Chosalets bus stop – it is a short uphill walk through the houses and up a narrow lane.

-Les Chosalets has two draglifts and two pistes to try out, and due to its shady area, the ski area normally has good snow conditions.
+⛷ Les Chosalets has two draglifts and two pistes to try out, and due to its shady area, the ski area normally has good snow conditions.
 It’s also a good spot to learn how to snowboard.